jpastuszek/varnishslog/README.md

 It can also prepend it with NCSA like log line to make it more compatible with standard access log processing tools.

+See also [varnishslog-types](https://github.com/jpastuszek/varnishslog-types/) for deserialization into Rust types with `serde`.

 Compatibility
 ----